pannatron/RobodogV_Camp/README.md

 **Day 4: Introduction to AI with Teachable Machine**

   -Learn about artificial intelligence through Teachable Machine, a tool that allows you to create simple AI models.
 This will serve as an introduction to how machines can learn from visual data.

+**Day 5: Controlling Robots with Computer Vision**

+  -Apply your newfound knowledge to control Bittle, a versatile and agile robot dog, using computer vision.
+This session will focus on integrating image processing algorithms with robotics control.